gitlabhq/gitlabhq/doc/workflow/git_annex.md

 The general recommendation is to not have Git repositories larger than 1GB to preserve performance.
-Although GitLab has no limit (some repositories in GitLab are over 50GB!), we subscribe to the advise to keep repositories as small as you can.
+Although GitLab has no limit (some repositories in GitLab are over 50GB!), we subscribe to the advice to keep repositories as small as you can.

 Not being able to version control large binaries is a big problem for many